isabella232/kendo-react-animation/docs/slide/index.md

 );
 ```

-## Life-cycle hooks
+## Wire Life-Cycle Hooks

-Component calls special hooks when children are declaratively added.
+The Slide Animation component calls special hooks when children are declaratively added.

 ### componentWillSlideIn

-Called when a component is added to an existing Slide component and the animation hasn't started yet.
+The `componentWillSlideIn` configuration is called when a component is added to an existing Slide component and the animation has not started yet.

 ```html-preview
   <style>